US Winter Olympics 2018 medal winners

 Gerard reportedly overslept before his event because he stayed up too late watching Netflix and had to borrow his roommate’s jacket when he couldn’t find his.
 Still, Gerard, the underdog, overcame the odds and made it to the top of the podium with a score of 87.16.

 At 17, Chloe Kim became the youngest woman to win an Olympic snowboarding gold medal during the Winter Games.
-Kim dominated two amazing runs on the women’s halfpipe snowboard, earning her the first place spot on the medal podium.
+Kim dominated two amazing runs on the women’s snowboard halfpipe, earning her the first place spot on the medal podium.

 Kim’s Olympic dreams were realized with a special family member cheering her on in person – her South Korean grandmother.
 Kim’s parents emigrated to the U.S. from South Korea, making her Olympic debut in Pyeongchang all the more special.